Anna Pavlovna of Russia: Queen dowager

-King William was taken ill and died in March 1849.
-Anna was present with her son the crown prince.
-The sudden death of William was reportedly a shock for Anna.
-He died with large debts.
+King William II struggled with ill health during the late 1840s.
+His complaints were further worsened by unhealthy habits (such as overexerting himself physically and constant smoking), worry over the unstable political situation at home and abroad and concern over the rapidly deteriorating health of his son Alexander.
+In the summer of 1847 it was clear his heart condition would soon become fatal.
+Williams health rapidly worsened in the winter of 1849 and he died on the 17th of March.
+Anna came to Tilburg when he was on his death bed, but was not allowed into the sick room for fear of upsetting her dying husband.
+Instead, she listened at the door.
+When he had died, she threw herself on the lifeless body in flouts of tears.
+William's sudden death was reportedly a shock to Anna.
+He died with large debts and his bookkeeping in total disarray.
 Anna was forced to sell some of her own possessions in order to keep her preferred residence, the Soestdijk Palace.
+She made Soestdijk into a shrine in memory of her deceased husband and son Alexander.

-As a queen dowager, Anna left the royal palace, retired from court life and lived a private life.
-Her relationship with her son King William III was always tense and she once said contemptuously about him that he was happy to be a king of a constitutional empire.
+As queen dowager, Anna left the royal palace, retired from court life and lived a private life.
+Her relationship with her son King William III was always tense and she once said contemptuously about him that he was lucky to be a king of a constitutional empire.
 She did not get along with her daughter-in-law and niece Sophie, whom her son had married against her will.
 She was the daughter of the sister she liked the least, Catherine.
 Allegedly Anna was jealous of Catherine's beauty and status as their mother's favorite child.
 She had a better relationship to her two younger children, but as they were abroad her last years were lonely.
 She considered returning to Russia after a conflict with her son in 1855, but in the end, she did not.